Case Study // Internal Communications Channel Strategy

 Every Week.
 Forever.

 The strategy was built on one insight: meet them where they said they want to be.
-64% requested email.
-The newsletter had 9% opens.
+The majority requested email.
+The newsletter was underperforming.
 Not because email was wrong, but because the content was not worth opening.
 The fix was not a new platform.
 The fix was one channel, done well.

 Phase 01